Uxbridge, Ontario: Other attractions

 The Uxbridge Studio Tour and Sale is also held in September, giving visitors an opportunity to meet with local artists in their studios and explore the creative process.

 Since 1988, Uxbridge has hosted an annual Heritage Christmas Craft Show, held the second Saturday in November.
 A Santa Claus Parade is also held annually in late November.

+Since 2018, Uxbridge has been the home of Springtide Music Festival, a non-profit music festival.
+The festival runs annually on the second weekend of June.
+In 2026, the festival lineup included artists like Dan Mangan, Kasador, and Yukon Blonde.

 Since 2008 there has been an annual Uxbridge Ribfest, usually during a middle weekend of July.
 It was run by the town branch of the Royal Canadian Legion (Branch 170) But since 2015, has been organized by the Bonner Boys, a local community group.

 The Township of Uxbridge owns the former Uxbridge railway station, and makes it available for community functions.
 It was last used by the York Durham Heritage Railway until it ceased operations in 2024.

 Throughout the year, a number of theatrical and musical productions are held at the Music Hall.
 Movies are shown at a local unique movie theatre, named The Roxy.

 The Highlands of Durham Games are held in Elgin Park near the end of July.
 These games focus on Celtic traditions and offer a variety of entertainments.

-Once a Year the Uxbridge Optimists host the Fantasy of Lights.
-This is a drive-through light show through Elgin Park in which you see a variety of different displays and takes about 20 minutes to drive through.
-This event takes place once a year from December 4 to January 2.
+From December 4 to January 2 the Uxbridge Optimists host the Fantasy of Lights, a drive-through light show through Elgin Park featuring a variety of different displays.

-Public Transit
+Public transit

 GO Transit operates regional buses to Uxbridge from Mount Joy GO Station, or Old Elm GO Station during rush hours.In 2001, there was a proposal to extend GO Transit train service on its Stouffville line to Uxbridge (As part of MoveOntario 2020 plan) The expansion is currently unfunded, and could cost as much as $350 million.

 Durham Region Transit also runs buses in Uxbridge.
 DRT route 905 connects Uxbridge to Port Perry and Whitby.
 DRT route 605 circulates within Uxbridge.